Song of the South: Development

 Disney hired African-American performer and writer Clarence Muse to be consulted on the screenplay, but Muse quit when Reymond ignored Muse's suggestions to portray African-American characters in a way that would be perceived as being dignified and more than Southern stereotypes.
 Muse subsequently wrote letters to the editors of black publications to criticize the depiction of African-Americans in Reymond's script.
 Disney claimed that Muse attacked the film because Disney did not choose Muse to play the part of Uncle Remus, which Muse had lobbied for.

 In addition to concerns about his racial stereotyping, Reymond had never written a screenplay before (nor would he write another).
 Maurice Rapf, who had been writing live-action features at the time, was asked by Walt Disney Productions to work with Reymond and co-writer Callum Webb to turn the treatment into a shootable screenplay.
 According to Neal Gabler, one of the reasons Disney had hired Rapf to work with Reymond was to temper what Disney feared would be Reymond's "white Southern slant".

 Reymond's treatment included the phrases "massa", in reference to white characters, and "darkey", in reference to plantation workers, prominently.
-Rapf removed the offending phrase and added dialogue to make it clear that the film was set after slavery had ended; one character in Rapf's script states, in reference to the black plantation workers, "We gotta pay these people.
+Rapf removed the phrases and added dialogue to make it clear that the film was set after slavery had ended; one character in Rapf's script states, in reference to the Black plantation workers, "We gotta pay these people.
 They're not slaves."
 Uncle Remus also states, after being told that he cannot read any more stories to Johnny, "I'm a free man; I don't have to take this."

-Rapf saw the animal stories as metaphors for slave resistance, and intended to portray Br'er Rabbit as a smaller, less powerful black man, and in place of the oppressive whites would be Br'er Fox, Br'er Bear and the deleted character Br'er Coon.
+Rapf saw the animal stories as metaphors for slave resistance, and intended to portray Br'er Rabbit as a smaller, less powerful Black man, and in place of the oppressive whites would be Br'er Fox, Br'er Bear and the deleted character Br'er Coon.

 Rapf initially hesitated, but when he found out that most of the film would be live-action and that he could make extensive changes, he accepted the offer.
 Rapf worked on Uncle Remus for about seven weeks.
 When he got into a personal dispute with Reymond, Rapf was taken off the project.
 According to Rapf, Disney "ended every conference by saying 'Well, I think we've really licked it now.'
 Then he'd call you the next morning and say, 'I've got a new idea.'
 And he'd have one.
 Sometimes the ideas were good, sometimes they were terrible, but you could never really satisfy him."
 Morton Grant was assigned to the project.
 Disney sent out the script for comment both within the studio and outside the studio.